AppliedMachineLearning-Lab/AppliedMachineLearning-Lab.github.io/wllfm2026/index.md

 - Dr. Linsey Pang (PayPal, USA)
 - Dr. Thore Gerlach (European Space Agency, Netherlands)

-This workshop has been partially funded by the Federal Ministry of Education and Research of Germany and the state of North-Rhine Westphalia as part of the Lamarr-Institute for Machine Learning and Artificial Intelligence.
+This workshop has been partially funded by the Federal Ministry of Education and Research of Germany and the state of North-Rhine Westphalia as part of the **Lamarr-Institute for Machine Learning and Artificial Intelligence**.

 ## Previous iterations